 The Federation of Gay Games is a global not-for-profit member based organisation responsible for the production of the Gay Games every four years.

 The Gay Games was envisioned in 1981 when Dr. Tom Waddell brought together a group of committed lesbian and gay sportspeople to hold the first Gay Games in San Francisco in 1982.
-From that event, with 1,350 participants, the event has grown exponentially, with 15,000 participants from 70 countries expected at Gay Games 10, August 2018 in Paris France.
+From that event, with 1,350 participants, the event has grown exponentially, with 10,317 participants from 91 countries at Gay Games 10, August 2018 in Paris France.

 “Since 1982, the Gay Games has evolved into the largest gay and lesbian multi-cultural sporting event in the world.
 At its inception, Tom Waddell’s intention was for the Gay Games to help our community eliminate stereotypes, especially those associated with ageism, racism, and sexism.
 He also saw the Games as a tool to help us educate people about who and what we are.

 Over the past 38 years this event has grown exponentially and has served as the vehicle to empower literally thousands of gay, lesbian, bi-sexual, and transgendered individuals around the world.
 Gay Games participants have ranged from those who were already “out and proud” to those who have taken great personal risk to leave their country and march publicly in the opening ceremony under the flag of their country.